 “That’s open on a Monday?” he asked.

-“This isn’t restaurant closing on slow day.”
-Tadeusz checked his wristwatch.
+“This isn’t restaurant closing on slow day,” Tadeusz said in English, then checked his wristwatch.
 “They do close soon, but we’ll be good.”

 New passengers crowded into the car at every stop, and like Andrew, the chic Pole clammed up around people he didn’t know.